top of page

 Looking forward, the development of BCIs holds a promising yet cautious trajectory.
 Research continues to advance the technology, aiming for more seamless and non-invasive methods.
 As BCIs become more integrated into various aspects of life and potentially more commercially available, their impact could be as significant as the introduction of the internet or smartphones, altering not just individual capabilities but societal structures themselves.

 In conclusion, while Brain-Computer Interfaces offer exciting glimpses into the future, navigating this emerging landscape requires careful consideration of its technical, biomedical, and ethical implications.
-With responsible development, the next chapters of BCI technology could very well redefine the boundaries of human-machine interaction.
+With responsible development, the next chapters of BCI technology could very well redefine humanity.

 bottom of page